 6) Guinevere says Lancelot's love of her is just an excuse for the men to commit violence against each other, not its true cause.
 Does Bresson agree?
 (I think yes, but cannot prove it.)

 7) Guinevere and Lancelot are under constant, evil surveillance by the knights, like Joan was in prison.
 Here, the goal of the surveillance is explicitly to prevent Guinevere and Lancelot from have sex.
 Is this sinister surveillance anti-sexual throughout Bresson?
-Does it stand for the constant attempt by society to monitor and prevent homosexual relationships?
+Does it stand for the constant attempt by society to monitor and prevent gay relationships?
 If it stands for something else, what is it?
-As far as I can tell, homosexuality was the only proscribed, constantly monitored action in France in 1950-1980, an otherwise free and open society.
+As far as I can tell, gay sexuality was the only proscribed, constantly monitored action in France in 1950-1980, an otherwise free and open society.
 Or is this a reference to the Nazi occupation?
 Why is Bresson so deeply concerned with observation and monitoring in his films?
 What is its real world correlative?

 8) The knights' battles at the beginning are full of horrific imagery.
 One knight literally castrates another with his sword.
 Another cuts off another's head: also a castration image.
 Bresson can see nothing of value in the traditional phallic sword.
 Such phallic-looking weapons only serve to destroy the men's real sexuality.
 This is in opposition to a hundred years of movies glorifying phallic-looking weapons such as guns and swords.